asmaamohamed1989/JAVA-projects-ITI/README.md

 # JAVA-projects-ITI
-Projects that i developed during Java course in ITI
+Projects that I developed during Java course in ITI